olpeh/darts/README.md

 # Det store dartspillet

-The dartgame that you can play on https://aslaksen.bcc.no/det-store-dartspillet/
+The dartgame that you can play on https://aslaksen.bcc.no/det-store-dartspillet/ turned into a Telegram game version for practicing.

 ## Getting Started